Tampa Tornadoes: Tampa Bay Tornadoes (2025)

 On August 26, 2023, Jeffery Singletary, speaking on behalf of Cyclones owner Alton Walker, announced that the Cyclones would be joining the Arena Football League.
 The AFL had announced a team from Tallahassee in July.
 The Cyclones wouldn't join the AFL, but instead was announced as one of the inaugural teams in the International Football Alliance (an outdoor developmental league) as the Tampa Bay Tornadoes.
 The Tornadoes withdrew from the IFA shortly before the 2025 season and will play that season as an independent team.

 On June 22, 2025, hours before the Tornadoes were scheduled to play a game that evening, one of the team's investors withdrew his funding from the team and the team announced it would not play any further games in the 2025 season.

 Podcaster Mike Lathrop captured a screenshot of an earlier version of the announcement, one that the Tornadoes had deleted, that the team would be making another effort to join the Arena Football League's successor, Arena Football One.

+The Tornadoes were not included in the AF1 schedule for 2026.